Columbia Regional Airport: 2000s - Present

-New Terminal
+The terminal opened on October 26, 2022, with additional room for future expansions, a larger security checkpoint with room to add more lanes, larger restrooms including gender neutral/family restrooms, mothers' rooms for nursing, a sensory room, an animal relief area, room for concessionaires, and 4 new gates (including jet bridges) with charging stations.
+The airport offers free parking for departing passengers for up to 30 days; longer-term parking is subject to availability and requires prior approval.

-The new terminal opened on October 26, 2022, with its first full day of operations.
-The new terminal has additional square footage for future expansions, a new ticketing lobby, baggage claim, larger security checkpoint with room to add more lanes, larger restrooms including gender neutral/family restrooms, mothers' rooms for nursing, a sensory room, an animal relief area, room for concessionaires, and 4 new gates (including jet bridges) with charging stations.
+Following the opening of the new terminal, the airport has seen rapid growth in passenger numbers.
+United returned in mid-2025 restoring a flight to Denver as well as a choice of carriers serving Chicago-O'Hare, while American added a daily nonstop to Charlotte in June 2026, which came alongside Allegiant Air entering as the airport's third carrier with service to popular holiday destinations in Florida.
+A new, 700-space paved secondary parking lot with shuttle service to the terminal opened in June 2026, easing pressure on the main lot where before some cars had to park on grassy areas due to lack of space.
+At the same time the city voted to transfer control of the airport from a single manager to a new, separate department, while also announcing upcoming projects such as a kitchen serving the terminal and baggage handling enhancements.

 Facilities

 The airport covers 1,538 acres (622 ha) at an elevation of 889 feet (271 m).
 It has two runways: 2/20 is 7,401 by 150 feet (2,256 x 46 m) concrete; 13/31 is 5,500 by 100 feet (1,341 x 23 m) asphalt.

 For the 12-month period ending October 31, 2022, the airport had 24,063 aircraft operations, average 66 per day: 79% general aviation, 12% air taxi, 8% airline, and 1% military.
 In October 2022, there were 32 aircraft based at this airport: 18 single-engine, 3 multi-engine, 9 jet, and 2 helicopter.

 In calendar year 2017, the airport had 88,650 enplanements, a 36.36% increase from 65,014 in 2016 and ranked as #243 out of 555 on the list of FAA airports with the most enplanements.